EpicTomatoSauce/DataAnalytics_Project2/README.md

 ## Deployment to Heroku:

-Our webpage has been successfully deployed in Heroku via the following link [whisky-discography](https://whisky-discography.herokuapp.com/).
+Our webpage has been successfully deployed in Heroku via the following [Whisky Discography](https://whisky-discography.herokuapp.com/) link.

 ## Final Note:

-The Whisky Discography website can be used by Whisky beginners to connoisseurs to find their next whisky to sample, plan their next Whisky road trip, gift a bottle of whisky or whisky to simply enjoy.
+The Whisky Discography website can be used by Whisky beginners to connoisseurs to find their next whisky to sample, plan their next Whisky road trip, gift a bottle of whisky or to simply enjoy.

 ## Contributors